Taylor Swift Is A Major LGBT Icon [Opinion]

 Biggest Pop Star of Her Generation

 The LGBT community makes pop stars, especially female ones.
 It may be stereotypical, but it’s true.
 Madonna was the biggest female pop star of the 1980s and 1990s, and Britney Spears held the position in the 2000s.
 Taylor Swift, especially with the release of her album 1989, is the biggest female pop star of this decade.
-On LGBT oriented sites such as Data Lounge, Oh No They Didn’t, and many others, Taylor Swift is always a main topic, even in between album releases.
+On LGBT-oriented sites such as Data Lounge, Oh No They Didn’t, and many others, Taylor Swift is always a main topic, even in between album releases.

 An Inspiration

-“Taylor is someone who’s lived a positive lifestyle and wants to tell other people, ‘You can live a great life if you just learn to be yourself and not let yourself be defined by the things that other people who don’t matter say,” the 24-year-old claimed, adding that one of his favorite things about Taylor is that she teaches those that feel different that they are actually lucky to be different.
+“Taylor is someone who’s lived a positive lifestyle and wants to tell other people, ‘You can live a great life if you just learn to be yourself and not let yourself be defined by the things that other people who don’t matter say,” the 24-year-old claimed, adding that one of his favorite things about Taylor is that she teaches those who feel different that they are actually lucky to be different.

 A Fighter

 The LGBT community has fought very hard for their rights over the past few decades.
 Before the 1990s, there was really no such thing as “gay rights.”
 Taylor Swift’s fight for her career is inspirational to the LGBT community.
 Like the LGBT community, Taylor’s critics have tried to bury her with false or ridiculous accusations.
 She has become a champion of the underdogs.
-Of course, Putting Taylor Swift’s struggle on the same level as the struggle of the LGBT community would be blasphemous.
+Of course, putting Taylor Swift’s struggle on the same level as the struggle of the LGBT community would be blasphemous.
 However, it’s not blasphemous to say that Taylor Swift’s survival of brutal criticism inspires many in the LGBT community.

 A Real Talent